SlicedFish/blog/_posts/2015-07-26-Ensembling-Kaggle-for-Charity.md

 We encourage you to also read up on [Effective Alturism][2], "a philosophy and social movement that applies evidence and reason to determine the most effective ways to improve the world".
 Any prize money won will be donated to charities recommended by [The Life You Can Save][3] and [Give Well][4].
 We are happy to hear about any other requests or suggestions.

 As a last comment, by pooling our solutions together we will also be able to provide a much higher quality solution to the California Healthcare Foundation instead of them just having access to the top few.
+We also look forward to future cooperative efforts for Kaggle and we will be updating this blog periodically.

 Please feel free to contact us with any questions.